lanl/tardigrade-error-tools/docs/user.rst

 Exception Handling
 ------------------

-`error_tools.h` contains macros which will be used by the pre-processor to substitute in code at compile time.
+`tardigrade_error_tools.h` contains macros which will be used by the pre-processor to substitute in code at compile time.
 The two macros of importance here are `TARDIGRADE_ERROR_TOOLS_CATCH` and `TARDIGRADE_ERROR_TOOLS_CATCH_NODE_POINTER`.
 The first macro can be used to wrap exceptions or function calls that may cause exceptions to provide stack information on error.
 The second macro can be used to